The Public Paperfolding History Project

 x

-This page is being used to collect information about the history of folded paper birds.
+This page is being used to collect information about the history of folded paper birds that are either generic (ie not identified as a specific species) or are so identified but do not fit into any of the categories for which there are separate pages.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 It is worth noting that in French literature the phrase 'oiseau de papier' often means a kite.